hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 ## When do I need Native Memory solutions?

-Native Memory solutions can be preferred;
+Native Memory solutions can be preferred:

-- When the amount of data per node is large enough to create significant garbage collection pauses,
+- when the amount of data per node is large enough to create significant garbage collection pauses.
-- When your application requires predictable latency.
+- when your application requires predictable latency.

 <br></br>